ANFTechTeam/oravm_anf/README.md

 # oravm
-Azure CLI (bash) script to fully automate the creation of an Azure VM to run Oracle database
+Azure CLI (bash) script to fully automate the creation of an Azure VM to run Oracle database with Azure NetApp Files

 ## Description: